Eating Positively is a popular programme of classes focusing on nutrition and cookery.

 We are still bringing an Introduction to Nutrition class to HIV support groups all over London, so that the service is accessible to the widest possible range of people.
 This comprises an informal group discussion about nutrition and a cookery demonstration of some simple, healthy and delicious recipes.

-If you run an HIV support group and would be interested in organising an Eating Positively class, please contact Sophie Pelham Burn at email@example.com Your venue does not need to have its own kitchen, as we can bring portable cookery equipment with us.
+If you run an HIV support group and would be interested in organising an Eating Positively class, please contact Sophie by emailing email@example.com Your venue does not need to have its own kitchen, as we can bring portable cookery equipment with us.

 “Just to say a BIG, and important, THANK YOU to all the team, for really bringing to life diet and nutrition, through the Eating Positively programme … little gems of advice are unearthed every time.
 Keep up the good the good work."